Liungweiliu/NCCU_Algorithms/README.md

 * r: 腎結石有無出現 | Indicator of the presence of calcium oxalate crystals.
 * gravity: 尿液比重 |The specific gravity of the urine.
 * ph: The pH reading of the urine.
 * osmo: 滲透壓 | The osmolarity of the urine.
-Osmolarity is proportional to the concentration of molecules in solution. <strong>No.54 has no osmo value</strong>
+Osmolarity is proportional to the concentration of molecules in solution. <br><strong>No.54 has no osmo value</strong>
 * cond: The conductivity of the urine.
 Conductivity is proportional to the concentration of charged ions in solution. <br><strong>No.0 has no cond value</strong>
 * urea: 血清脲濃度 | The urea concentration in millimoles per litre.
 * calc: 鈣濃度 | The calcium concentration in millimoles per litre.

 <h3 id="source">Source and References</h3>

-The data were obtained from Andrews, D.F. and Herzberg, A.M.
+<a href="http://vincentarelbundock.github.io/Rdatasets/doc/boot/urine.html">The data were obtained from Andrews, D.F. and Herzberg, A.M.
 (1985) Data: A Collection of Problems from Many Fields for the Student and Research Worker.
-Springer-Verlag.<br>

-<strong>Davison, A.C. and Hinkley, D.V.
+Springer-Verlag.<br><br>Davison, A.C. and Hinkley, D.V.
 (1997) Bootstrap Methods and Their Application.
-Cambridge University Press.</strong>
+Cambridge University Press.</a></span>

 <h2 id="null">Eliminate-null</h2>
 <img src="https://github.com/Liungweiliu/NCCU_Algorithms/blob/master/image/raw%20description.JPG" alt="Get started with Python for Research" title="Get started with Python for Research" />